Can You Drive a Golf Cart on The Sidewalk?

 Is it permitted for golf carts to be driven on sidewalks in California?

 In California, the law defines golf carts and specifies where they can be used.
 Golf courses and residential areas often have these vehicles on neighborhood paths and sidewalks.
 Golf carts can be driven on roads within one mile of a golf course.
 Local regulations determine if they can cross streets during daylight hours.
 While technically allowed on sidewalks within a mile radius, it poses safety risks to pedestrians and others as sidewalks are designed for pedestrian use.
+In most cases, driving a golf cart on sidewalks in California is a big NO. Here’s a breakdown of the key points:

 Legality: